 Hüttwinkl Valley, home to the Kolm Saigurn valley head, is famous for its gold mining and its natural mineral deposits.
 To this day, you find here impressive evidence of its gold-mining era including the ruins of old miners’ homes.
 Kolm Saigurn lies at the foot of the Hoher Sonnblick, enthroned on the summit of which for over 125 years has been Europe’s highest permanent weather station, the Sonnblick Observatory.
 Popular excursion destinations in Hüttwinkl Valley include Rauris Virgin Forest, the Rauriser UrQuell and the Bodenhaus gold-panning site.

 In 1986, this glorious high valley in SalzburgerLand was selected for the reintroduction of bearded vultures.
 Today in Krumltal, you can observe these majestic birds of prey and their fellow raptors – griffon vultures and golden eagles – as well as other wild animals such as marmots and chamois.
 Krumltal is one of the Tauern valleys with the highest occurrence of golden eagles.
-Our tip: the weekly excursions with excellently trained National Park Rangers to the Valley of Vultures.

 Where sumpters once hauled salt, gold and other merchandize over the Tauern mountains, today’s recreation-seekers can hike along ancient pathways as well as a water theme path.
 At certified “SalzburgerLand Alpine Summer Huts”, you are able to enjoy the goodness of home-grown products.
 The over 500-years-old Tauernhaus was once a rest station for those sumpters.
 Also leading through Seidlwinkltal is the annual Glockner Pilgrimage on 28 June.
 In the summer months, the valley bus runs from Rauris to Seildwinkl Valley, which is otherwise only open to public traffic as far as the Fleckweide car park.